 You may have noticed that I haven’t mentioned topnotes, heart notes or a dry down as per usual.
 That’s because, and please do not read this as a negative, Dilettante is rather linear.
 The scent as a whole does not evolve from top to middle to bottom in a traditional perfume sense, but it does on a micro level which I tried to explain above.
 It transforms from day to day, and even within one wearing.
 The beeswax, smoke, coconut, resin, indoles, heady white florals… all intertwine, push/pull, and come into relief in such a harmonious and gorgeous fashion that I’m glad it’s a “linear evolution.”

 If you haven’t read my review of Hiram Green’s Voyage, please do so.
 I fell in love with this equally beautiful but very different tropical floral as well.
 If you haven’t had the pleasure of experiencing Hiram’s all natural perfumes I strongly encourage you to explore his line.
-Hiram takes great care in crafting his perfumes which are released once a year and you can find them at Lucky Scent where samples are available.
+Hiram takes great care in crafting his perfumes which are released once a year and you can find them at Potion where samples are available.

 Image of Dilettante from Hiram Green, Image of bee from Fine Art America, Image of sample is mine.

 Disclosure: Hiram Green sent me this sample of Voyage for consideration.
 Like always, the opinions expressed in this review are mine and I am not financially compensated for my reviews.
+This post contains links to Potion with which I am affiliated.